GTM AI Context Starts with a Data Foundation

 No GTM system captures this today.

 Gong has the calls.
 It can tell you Sarah mentioned procurement concerns at 23:47 in the Dec.
 14 recording.
-It can't tell you Sarah entering at Stage 3 is unusual or that her pattern correlates with 34% longer negotiation cycles.
+It can't tell you Sarah entering at Stage 3 is unusual, or that her pattern correlates with significantly longer negotiation cycles.

 Outreach has the sequences.
 It knows you sent seven emails over three weeks.
-It can't tell you the champion went quiet because of internal politics, or that similar patterns resolve 62% of the time if you reach out to a secondary contact.
+It can't tell you the champion went quiet because of internal politics, or that similar patterns resolve the majority of the time if you reach out to a secondary contact.

 6sense has intent data.
-It knows Cisco is researching "revenue intelligence platforms."
-It can't tell you which of your 18 Cisco records this maps to, who the actual decision-makers are, or that the real objection is implementation risk from a burned CTO.
+It knows Cisco is researching revenue intelligence platforms, but without entity resolution across your 18 Cisco records, that signal can't be routed to the right account, and without the causal chain from your own deal history, it can't surface that the real objection is implementation risk from a burned CTO.

 Each tool captures a slice of raw data.
 None capture the causal chain.